 Reviews of Wireless Baby Monitors:

 I appreciate this article by Tech Wellness where August Brice reviews some of the wireless baby monitors on the market that call themselves “Low-EMF.”
-Like most infrared sauna companies, the term Low-EMF has become a marketing technique, but very few saunas or baby monitors are actually low-EMF.
+Like most infrared sauna companies, the term “Low EMF” has become a marketing technique, but very few saunas or baby monitors are actually low-EMF.
 Read the article and watch the videos where she reviews the Bebcare, Nanit, Owlet, Snuza and Angel Care baby monitors.
 Ultimately, none of these options are low-EMF and something you would want to put next to your child.

 Disclosure: EMF Analysis is partly supported by a small commission for purchases made through some product links on this page.
 This income enables me to continue to research and write about this important topic.
+Thank you for supporting my work.